-A national or regional HDR should pioneer a theme that is vital, strategic and timely in terms of addressing pressing current national or regional development needs.
-Such a theme will spark substantial attention and public discussion, and the HDR will have more occasion to foster awareness, exert influence and have an impact and give life to the message of human development.
+A national or regional HDR should pioneer a theme that is strategic and timely in terms of addressing current national or regional development needs.
+Such a theme will spark attention and public discussion, and the HDR will have more occasion to foster awareness, exert influence and have an impact.
 According to this message, economic growth, enhanced trade and investment, and technological advances are means, not ends of development.
 The building of human capabilities to help people lead productive, meaningful lives is a more fundamental goal.
-Indeed, in a sense, the principal theme of an HDR is human development: the process of enlarging people’s choices by expanding their ability to remain healthy, become educated, gain knowledge, enjoy decent standards of living, participate actively in community life and be creative in an environment of dignity and freedom.
+Indeed, in a sense, the principal theme of any HDR is human development: the process of enlarging people’s choices by expanding their ability to remain healthy, become educated, gain knowledge, enjoy decent standards of living, participate actively in community life and be creative in an environment of dignity and freedom.

-- Undertake a thorough survey of previous global HDRs, HDRs in the local region or other regions, and national or district HDRs.
+- Undertake a thorough review of previous global, regional and national HDRs.

 Examine the possible application and impact of these reports at the national or regional level.
-The survey might be used as guidance in the selection and elaboration of the specific theme.
+The review might be used as guidance in the selection and elaboration of the specific theme.

 - Carry out an exhaustive review of current development strategies and policies.

 The theme should be sufficiently robust to help formulate sound policy recommendations to deal with development problems of national or regional interest.
 Development problems are likely to be persistent because past and current policies have not addressed them adequately.
 One frequent failure is a focus on the resolution of development issues principally through macroeconomic policies without due regard for human development.
 One aim of the report is to influence policy makers to adopt the human development approach.